Juliasateen/hw11_12/README.md

 **Installation**
 * Download or Clone the Project from this repository.
-* Run the index.html file through the google browser.
+* Run the index.html file through the browser.